-Our plan must obey laws that protect you from discrimination or unfair treatment.
-We do not discriminate based on race, ethnicity, national origin, color, religion, sex, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location within the service area.
+We do not discriminate based on race, ethnicity, national origin, color, religion, sex, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location.
 All organizations that provide Medicare Prescription Drug Plans, like our plan, must obey federal laws against discrimination, including Title VI of the Civil Rights Act of 1964, the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act, Section 1557 of the Affordable Care Act, all other laws that apply to organizations that get federal funding, and any other laws and rules that apply for any other reason.

 If you want more information or have concerns about discrimination or unfair treatment, please call the Department of Health and Human Services' Office for Civil Rights at 1-800-368-1019 (TTY 1-800-537-7697) or your local Office for Civil Rights.
-You can also review information from the Department of Health and Human Services' Office for Civil Rights at https://hhs.gov/ocr/index.html.

-If you have a disability and need help with access to care, please call us at Member Services (phone numbers are printed on the back cover of this document).
-If you have a complaint, such as a problem with wheelchair access, Member Services can help.
+If you have a disability and need help with access to care, please call Optum Rx.
+Out contact information is located on the front cover of this document.
+If you have a complaint, such as a problem with wheelchair access, Optum Rx can help.